atolab/cdds/docs/GettingStartedGuide/helloinstanceworld.rst

 Source Code
 ***********

-When taking :ref:`Hello Quick World <HelloQuickWorld>` as basis and add the mentioned changes to that, you get the Hello Instance World code.
+In the previous chapters, :ref:`Hello Quick World <HelloQuickWorld>` is taken as basis and some changes that can be applied to it are explained.

+Applying these changes results in the following Hello Instance World code.

 Publisher: